 Reference list entries should be alphabetized by the last names of the first author of each work.
 The sources in non-Latin alphabet languages are to be transliterated.

-The reference lists of the papers published in the journal should be consulted as examples.
+The reference lists of the papers published in the journal should be consulted as examples (for the most up-to-date practice please see volumes published in 2018 or later).
 For more detailed instructions see http://libweb.anglia.ac.uk/referencing/harvard.htm

-The authors should submit papers electronically in Microsoft Word document format, by email to firstname.lastname@example.org.
-Submissions should be accompanied by a letter which declares that the paper is original, i.e. has not been published previously and is not submitted for publication in any other journal or book.
+The authors should submit papers electronically in Microsoft Word document format through the OJS on the webpage of Problemos http://www.journals.vu.lt/problemos/, or by email to email@example.com.
+Emailed submissions should be accompanied by a letter which declares that the paper is original, i.e. has not been published previously and is not submitted for publication in any other journal or book.
+Resubmissions must be declared as such.

 Please read the Copyright Notice in Journal Policy.